yuanbei/Nars-Wiki/Structure.md

 **Intensional Image transformation**:<br/>
 (R --> (× T1, T2)) <=> ((\R, ◇ T2) --> T1) <=> ((\R, T1 ◇) --> T2)

-Where "/" is the extensional image connector, "\" intensional image connector and "◇" symbol indicating location of T1 or T2 in the product.
+Where "/" is the extensional image connector, "\" intensional image connector, "◇" symbol indicating location of T1 or T2 in the product and <=> indicates equivalence.

 In the above example product term "(water x salt) --> dissolve" can be transformed to two statements: